Nutria: Life history

 Nutrias can live up to six years in captivity, but individuals rarely live past three years old in the wild.
 According to one study, 80% of nutrias die within the first year, and less than 15% of a wild population is over three years old.
-A nutria is considered to have reached old age at four years old.
+A nutria is considered to have reached old age at four years of age.
 Male nutrias reach sexual maturity as early as four months, and females as early as three months; however, both can have a prolonged adolescence, up to the age of nine months.
 Once a female is pregnant, gestation lasts 130 days, and she may give birth to as few as one or as many as 13 offspring.
-The average nutria reproduction is four offspring.
-Female nutrias will mate within two days after offspring are born.
+The average nutria reproduction is four pups.
+Female nutrias will mate within two days after giving birth.
 The years of reproduction cycle by litter size.
 Year one might be large, year two litter size will be smaller and year three the litter size will be another larger size.
 Females can only produce six litters in her life, rarely seven litters.
 A female on average will have two litters a year.

 Nutrias generally line nursery nests with grasses and soft reeds.
 Baby nutrias are precocial, born fully furred and with open eyes; they can eat vegetation and swim with their parents within hours of birth.
 A female nutria can become pregnant again the day after she gives birth to her young.
 If timed properly, a female can become pregnant three times within a year.
 Newborn nutrias nurse for seven to eight weeks, after which they leave their mothers.
 Nutrias have been known to be territorial and aggressive when caught or cornered.
 They will bite and attack humans and dogs when threatened.
 Nutrias are mainly crepuscular or nocturnal, with most activity occurring around dusk and sunset with highest activity around midnight.
 When food is scarce, nutrias will forage during the day.
 When food is plentiful, nutrias will rest and groom during the day.